UN warns battle for Marib threatens millions of Yemenis

 "An assault on the city would put two million civilians at risk, with hundreds of thousands potentially forced to flee -- with unimaginable humanitarian consequences.
 Now is the time to de-escalate, not to add even more to the misery of the Yemeni people."

 Dozens from both sides have been killed in the past 24 hours alone, they said.
-The total casualty toll from the battle for Marib is unknown but reports indicate it is now in the hundreds.
+The total toll from the battle for Marib is unknown, but there are reports of hundreds dead.

-"The rebels have advanced north and west of the city after seizing Al-Zor (in Sirwah district) up to the western sides of Marib dam, and tightened their grip on hills overlooking supply lines for several fronts," one of the officials said.
+"The rebels have advanced north and west of the city... and tightened their grip on hills overlooking supply lines for several fronts," one official said.

-The military coalition, which entered Yemen's conflict in 2015, has been pounding rebel positions, and the Huthi-run Al-Masirah television on Tuesday reported 13 airstrikes in several areas in Marib.
+The Saudi-led coalition, which entered Yemen's conflict in 2015, has been pounding rebel positions, and the Huthi-run Al-Masirah television on Tuesday reported 13 airstrikes in several areas in Marib.

 - Once a sanctuary -

-The fighting is endangering sprawling camps for internally displaced people, many of whom have fled several times before ending up in Marib, the only part of the north not in Huthi hands.
+The fighting threatens sprawling camps for internally displaced people, many of whom had fled several times before ending up in Marib, the only part of Yemen's north not in Huthi hands.

 Yemen's Iran-backed Huthis rebels have resumed an offensive to seize strategic oil-rich Marib, the government's last northern stronghold